 Construction and Term Loans.
 We have entered into a number of construction and term loan agreements for the purpose of constructing and owning certain renewable energy plants.
-The physical assets and the operating agreements related to the renewable energy plants are owned by wholly-owned, single member special purpose subsidiaries.
+The physical assets and the operating agreements related to the renewable energy plants are owned by wholly owned, single member special purpose subsidiaries.
 These construction and term loans are structured as project financings made directly to a subsidiary, and upon acceptance of a project, the related construction loan converts into a term loan.
-While we are required under generally accepted accounting principles to reflect these loans as liabilities on our consolidated balance sheet, they are generally nonrecourse and not direct obligations of Ameresco, Inc. As of March 31, 2012, we had outstanding \$55.5 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.9% and maturing at various dates from 2013 to 2024.
-One loan totaling \$5.0 million, does require Ameresco, Inc. to provide assurance to the lender of the project performance.
-As of December 31, 2011, we had outstanding \$56.2 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.9% and maturing at various dates from 2013 to 2024.
+While we are required under generally accepted accounting principles to reflect these loans as liabilities on our consolidated balance sheet, they are generally nonrecourse and not direct obligations of Ameresco, Inc. As of March 31, 2013, we had outstanding \$87.6 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2013 to 2028.
+One loan totaling \$5.2 million, does require Ameresco, Inc. to provide assurance to the lender of construction completion with respect to those projects still in construction and of reimbursement upon any recapture of certain renewable energy government cash grants upon the occurrence of events that cause the recapture of such grants.
+As of December 31, 2012, we had outstanding \$88.6 million in aggregate principal amount under these loans, bearing interest at rates ranging from 6.1% to 8.7% and maturing at various dates from 2013 to 2028.

 Federal ESPC Receivable Financing.
 We have arrangements with certain lenders to provide advances to us during the construction or installation of projects for certain customers, typically federal governmental entities, in exchange for our assignment to the lenders of our rights to the long-term receivables arising from the ESPCs related to such projects.
-These financings totaled \$118.5 million and \$109.6 million in principal amounts at March 31, 2012 and December 31, 2011, respectively.
+These financings totaled \$90.8 million and \$93.0 million in principal amounts at March 31, 2013 and December 31, 2012, respectively.
 Under the terms of these financing arrangements, we are required to complete the construction or installation of the project in accordance with the contract with our customer, and the debt remains on our consolidated balance sheet until the completed project is accepted by the customer.

-Our senior secured credit facility and construction and term loan agreements require us to comply with a variety of financial and operational covenants.
-As of March 31, 2012 we were in compliance with all of our financial and operational covenants.
+Our revolving senior secured credit facility and construction and term loan agreements require us to comply with a variety of financial and operational covenants.
+As of March 31, 2013 we were in compliance with all of our financial and operational covenants.
 In addition, we do not consider it likely that we will fail to comply with these covenants during the term of these agreements.